 - September 20 (Sat), 17:45-19:45

 At Seijo Lounge on the first basement level of Building No.7, Seijo University.
-The reception is optional, and its fee is 6,000JPY (tentative).
+The reception is optional.

 Privacy Policy: